KaterinaWalter/javadocs/docs/unit10/notes1001.md

 ![image](Figures/errorCallStack.png)

+{:.highlight}
-📚 When a method calls itself, the **new method call** gets _added to the top_ of the call stack, taking first priority as the most recent method called.
+➕ When a method calls itself, the **new method call** gets _added to the top_ of the call stack, taking first priority as the most recent method called.
 Execution of the current method _pauses_ while the recursive call is being processed.
 Each recursive call on the stack has its own set of _local variables_, including the parameter variables.
 The parameter values progressively change in each recursive call until we reach the **base case** which stops the recursion.

 ### Tracing Recursive Methods